Officers, paramedics charged in Elijah McClain’s 2019 death - NewsBreak

 Officers, paramedics charged in Elijah McClain’s 2019 death

-DENVER — (AP) — Colorado’s attorney general said Wednesday that a grand jury indicted three officers and two paramedics in the death of Elijah McClain, a Black man who was put in a chokehold and injected with a powerful sedative two years ago in suburban Denver.
+DENVER — (AP) — Three suburban Denver police officers and two paramedics were indicted on manslaughter and other charges in the death of Elijah McClain, a Black man who was put in a chokehold and injected with a powerful sedative two years ago, Colorado’s attorney general said Wednesday.

 The 23-year-old’s death gained widespread attention during last year’s protests against racial injustice and police brutality following the killing of George Floyd in Minneapolis.

-McClain’s pleading words that were captured on police body camera video — “I’m just different” — have been posted on signs at protests and spoken by celebrities who have joined those calling for the prosecution of the officers who confronted McClain as he walked down the street in the city of Aurora after a 911 caller reported he looked suspicious.
+McClain’s pleading words captured on police body camera video — “I’m just different” — were posted on signs at protests and spoken by celebrities who joined those calling for the prosecution of the officers who stopped McClain as he walked down the street in the city of Aurora after a 911 caller reported that he looked suspicious.

-Stories about McClain, a massage therapist family and friends described as a gentle and kind introvert, filled social media, including how he volunteered to play his violin to comfort cats at an animal shelter.
+Stories about McClain, a massage therapist described by family and friends as a gentle and kind introvert, filled social media, including how he volunteered to play his violin to comfort cats at an animal shelter.

+The Aurora Police Department has been plagued by allegations of misconduct against people of color, including a officer charged this summer with pistol-whipping a Black man.
+The department's new chief has vowed to work to rebuild public trust.

-Attorney General Phil Weiser said all five officers and paramedics were charged with manslaughter and criminally negligent homicide, while some also face additional charges.
+Attorney General Phil Weiser said a grand jury indicted Officers Randy Roedema, Nathan Woodyard and Jason Rosenblatt and fire department paramedic Jeremy Cooper and fire Lt.
+Peter Cichuniec on charges of manslaughter and criminally negligent homicide.

+It’s very rare for officers to face criminal charges in on-duty deaths, and it's almost unheard of for paramedics to be charged, said Alex Piquero, a criminologist at the University of Miami.

+“It’s a pretty big deal,” he said.
+The fact that a grand jury saw the evidence and decided what charges to file is an indication of a strong case, Piquero said.

 Facing pressure during nationwide protests last year, Democratic Gov. Jared Polis ordered Weiser to open a new criminal investigation.
-A district attorney had said in 2019 that he could not charge the officers because an autopsy could not determine how McClain died.
+In 2019, a district attorney said he could not charge the officers because an autopsy could not determine how McClain died.

-In January, Weiser announced that he had opened a grand jury investigation, noting that grand juries have the power to compel testimony and documents that would otherwise be unavailable.

-It was one of several investigations prompted at least in part by McClain’s death, including separate reviews of McClain’s arrest commissioned by the city of Aurora and a comprehensive review of the Police Department.
-The attorney general’s office also is conducting a civil rights investigation into the agency, the first under a new police accountability law in Colorado.
+It's one of several investigations, including separate reviews of McClain's arrest commissioned by the city and a comprehensive review of the Police Department.
+The U.S. Justice Department and the FBI also announced a civil rights investigation into McClain’s death, while Weiser’s office is conducting a similar probe into the agency, the first under a new Colorado police accountability law.

 Aurora’s highly critical review did not find any evidence to justify officers stopping McClain as he walked home from the store on Aug.
 24, 2019, after a 911 caller had reported a man wearing a ski mask and waving his hands who seemed “sketchy.”
 His family said McClain wore the mask because he had anemia that caused him to get cold easily.

-In the video, the officer puts his hand on McClain’s shoulder and turns him around and repeats, “Stop tensing up.”
-As McClain verbally protests, the officer says, “Relax, or I’m going to have to change this situation.”
-As the other officers join in to restrain McClain, he asks them to let go and says, “You guys started to arrest me, and I was stopping my music to listen.”
+The officer turns McClain around and says, “Relax, or I’m going to have to change this situation."
+As other officers help restrain McClain, he asks them to let go, saying, “You guys started to arrest me, and I was stopping my music to listen.”

-What happened next isn’t clear because all of the officers’ body cameras come off as they move McClain to the grass, but the officers and McClain can still be heard.
-An officer says McClain grabbed one of their guns.
-McClain can be heard trying to explain himself and sometimes crying out or sobbing.
+The officers’ body cameras come off as they move McClain to the grass, but an officer can be heard saying McClain grabbed one of their guns.
+McClain tries to explain and sometimes cries out or sobs.
 He says he can’t breathe and was just on his way home.

 “I’m just different.
 I’m just different, that’s all.
 That’s all I was doing.
 I’m so sorry.
 I have no gun.
 I don’t do that stuff.
 I don’t do any fighting.
 Why were you attacking me?
 I don’t do guns.
-I don’t even kill flies.
-I don’t eat meat. ...
-I am a vegetarian,” he said.
+I don’t even kill flies,” he said.

-One officer eventually retrieves his camera, which shows McClain handcuffed, laying on his side and periodically vomiting as another officer leans on him.
-An officer who arrived later threatened to get his police dog to bite McClain.
+One officer eventually retrieves his camera, which shows McClain handcuffed, lying on his side and periodically vomiting as another officer leans on him.

 Paramedics arrived and injected the 140-pound (63.5-kilogram) McClain with 500 milligrams of ketamine — more than 1 1/2 times the dose for his weight.
 The fire department is allowed to use the drug to sedate combative or aggressive people, but there's a lack of police training, conflicting medical standards and nonexistent protocols that have resulted in hospitalizations and even deaths when it's used during police encounters.

 Within five minutes, according to a federal lawsuit from McClain’s family, he stopped breathing.
-He died six days later after being declared brain dead and taken off life support.
+He was later declared brain dead and taken off life support.

 A pathologist who conducted an autopsy said a combination of a narrowed coronary artery and physical exertion contributed to McClain’s death.
 Dr. Stephen Cina found no evidence of a ketamine overdose and said several other possibilities could not be ruled out, including an unexpected reaction to ketamine or the chokehold causing an irregular heartbeat.

-The carotid hold that was used on McClain involves applying pressure to the sides of the neck, stopping the flow of blood to the brain to render someone unconscious.
-It has been banned by police departments and some states, including Colorado, following Floyd’s killing.

-A lawsuit from the family alleges that McClain died as a result of a dramatic increase of lactic acid in his blood caused by excessive force used by police over about 18 minutes, combined with the effects of the ketamine.
-They claim that police continued to “torture” McClain even after he was restrained, treatment they say is a result of the department’s history of “unconstitutional racist brutality.”
+The family's lawsuit alleges McClain died as a result of a dramatic increase of lactic acid in his blood caused by excessive force used by police over about 18 minutes, combined with the effects of the ketamine.
+They claim that police continued to “torture” McClain after he was restrained, a result of the department’s history of “unconstitutional racist brutality.”

+The chokehold used on McClain has been banned by police departments and some states, including Colorado, following Floyd’s killing.

-The attorney general’s announcement comes after three Aurora officers, including one involved in the encounter with McClain, were fired and one resigned last year over photos mimicking the chokehold used on the 23-year-old.
+The attorney general’s announcement comes after three Aurora officers, including Rosenblatt — one of those charged in McClain's death — were fired and one resigned last year over photos mimicking the chokehold used on the 23-year-old.

-The department’s new chief, who fired those officers as its interim leader, has vowed to work to rebuild public trust since McClain’s death and other police encounters with people of color.

-However, Vanessa Wilson spent her first days as chief last year apologizing after Aurora officers put four Black girls on the ground and handcuffed two of them next to a car that police suspected was stolen but turned out not to be.
+Police Chief Vanessa Wilson vowed change but spent her first days in the job last year apologizing after officers put four Black girls on the ground and handcuffed two of them next to a car that police suspected was stolen but turned out not to be.

-A prosecutor later decided there was no evidence the officers committed a crime but urged the Police Department to review its policies to ensure that something similar does not happen again.

 In July, an Aurora police officer was charged with assault after being captured on body camera video pistol-whipping and choking a Black man during an arrest.
-Another officer was charged with not intervening as required under the police accountability passed amid last year’s protests.
+Another officer was charged with not intervening as required under the new police accountability law.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.